-26. Local content for public works funded through loans
+26. Local content for public works funded through loans.

-(1) A local content entity shall ensure that projects funded through loans comply with the local content obligations imposed in this Act.

-(2) Where-

-- (a) a public works project is funded through borrowing provided by a foreign financial institution, directly to supplier, provider or contractor, or - (b) a contractor for a public works project is contracted by a foreign entity through the application of a procurement process other than public procurement prescribed under the Public Procurement and Disposal of Public Assets Act, the supplier, provider or contractor shall, before commencing the contracted activities or public works project, submit for approval, a local content plan to the Ministry for approval.

-(3) The local content plan referred to in subsection (2) shall specifically require the supplier, provider or contractor to-
+- (1) A local content entity shall ensure that projects funded through loans comply with the local content obligations imposed under this Act. - (2) Where- - (a) a public works project is funded through borrowing provided by a foreign financial institution, directly to supplier, provider or contractor, or - (b) a contractor for a public works project is contracted by a foreign entity through the application of a procurement process other than public procurement prescribed under the Public Procurement and Disposal of Public Assets Act, the supplier, provider or contractor shall, before commencing the contracted activities or public works project, submit for approval, a local content plan to the Ministry for approval. - (3) The local content plan referred to in subsection (2) shall specifically require the supplier, provider or contractor to- - (a) subcontract at least forty percent of the scope of the contracted activities to a Ugandan company; - (b) procure goods and services listed in Schedule 2 to this Act from Uganda; - (c) dedicate and spend at least twenty per cent of the total contract sum to the procurement of goods manufactured or readily available in Uganda, from Uganda; - (d) employ Ugandan citizens in the project and ensure that at least- - (i) sixty per cent of it's skilled staff are citizens of Uganda; and

-- (a) subcontract at least forty percent of the scope of the contracted activities to a Ugandan company; - (b) procure goods and services listed in the Schedule 2 from Uganda; - (c) dedicate and spend at twenty per cent of the total contract sum to the procurement of goods manufactured or readily available in Uganda, from Uganda; - (d) employ Ugandan citizens in the project and ensure that at least eighty per cent of its total staff are Ugandan citizens; - (e) ensure that its contractors and subcontractors comply fully with the local content provisions of this Act; - (f) undertake training of its Ugandan staff in all spheres of the project and dedicate at least two per cent of its total contract sum to this activity; - (g) have all positions occupied by non-citizens deputized by Ugandan citizens; - (h) implement workforce development strategies in relation to Ugandan citizens including training plans and projections to address any skill gaps that may have been identified in relation to the local labour force; - (i) implement strategies to transfer technology, knowledge and skills to Ugandan citizens;

-- (j) undertake local supplier capacity development; - (k) where applicable, subcontract and create partnerships with Ugandan entities and citizens; - (1) formulate a succession plan for all jobs or activities to be done by foreigners and ensure that there is a yearly increase in the number of jobs done by Ugandan citizens; - (m) implement strategies for the support of local participation in its activities and guarantee to dedicate at least one percent of the total sum of its contract to those activities; and - (n) any other information as prescribed by regulations.

-(4) The contractor shall submit quarterly reports to the Department and the procuring entity on the compliance with the provisions of this section and the Act generally.
+- (ii) 100 per cent of its unskilled labour are citizens of Uganda; - (e) ensure that its subcontractors comply fully with the local content provisions of this Act; - (f) undertake training of its Ugandan staff in all spheres of the project and dedicate at least two per cent of its total contract sum to this activity; - (g) have all positions occupied by non-citizens deputized by Ugandan citizens; - (h) implement workforce development strategies and decent work labour standards in relation to Ugandan citizens, including training plans and projections to address any skills gap that may have been identified in relation to the local labour force; - (i) implement strategies to transfer technology, knowledge and skills to Ugandan citizens; - (j) undertake local supplier capacity development; - (k) where applicable, subcontract and create partnerships with Ugandan entities and citizens; - (l) formulate a succession plan for all jobs or activities to be done by foreigners and ensure that there is a yearly increase in the number of jobs done by Ugandan citizens; - (m) implement strategies for the support of local participation in its activities and guarantee to dedicate at least one percent of the total sum of its contract to those activities; and - (n) any other information as prescribed by regulations. - (4) The contractor shall submit quarterly reports to the department and the procuring entity on the compliance with the provisions of this section and the Act generally.

-(5) Where the contractor doesn't comply with the provisions of this section, the procuring entity or the Department or local content entity may-

-- (a) require the contractor to provide security for the performance of its obligations; - (b) require the contractor to pay into the Fund, an amount, representing the sum such contractor was obligated to spend on local content obligations under this section; - (c) withhold from the contractor, such money due to the contractor, representing a sum referred to in paragraph (b).
+- (5) Where the contractor does not comply with the provisions of this section, the procuring entity or the department or local content entity may- - (a) require the contractor to provide security for the performance of its obligations; - (b) require the contractor to pay into the Consolidated Fund, an amount, representing the sum such contractor was obligated to spend on local content obligations under this section; - (c) withhold from the contractor, such money due to the contractor, representing a sum referred to in paragraph (b).